Dr Glenn Greed

 Glenn leads and manages the Unified Model system development team.

-Glenn is the manager of the Unified Model System Development team.
+Glenn is the manager of the Unified Model Technical Infrastructure team.
 The team is responsible for the development, delivery and support of the Unified Model infrastructure and the integration of scientific developments into stable code releases.
 This development work is vital to enable the pull-through of scientific advances in both climate and weather prediction and to take advantage of steadily increasing supercomputer power.

 His main responsibilities include: